somshrivastava/zerodha-automated-trading/README.md

 ## Description

-Zerodha Automated Trading is a project designed to automate trading strategies using the Zerodha Kite API.
-It enables users to execute trades, monitor positions, and manage portfolios programmatically.
-The project is structured with a Next.js frontend for user interaction and a Python backend for handling trading logic and API communication.
+Zerodha Automated Trading is a comprehensive platform designed to automate trading strategies using the Zerodha Kite API.
+With this project, users can seamlessly execute trades, monitor positions, and manage portfolios programmatically, reducing manual intervention and increasing efficiency.
+The application features a modern Next.js frontend for intuitive user interaction and a robust Python backend that handles all trading logic, real-time data processing, and secure API communication.
+This setup empowers traders and developers to build, test, and deploy algorithmic trading strategies with ease.

 ## Features